BestTimesToVisit.com Logo

 Rental Car

-Renting a car is the most flexible way to explore Baja California, especially if you plan to visit multiple towns and remote beaches.
-It gives you the freedom to stop at scenic overlooks and discover hidden coves at your own pace.
+Renting a car is arguably the most flexible way to explore Baja California, especially if you plan to visit multiple towns and remote beaches.
+It gives you the freedom to stop at roadside stands and discover hidden coves.

 Tip:Book in advance, especially during peak season.
-Always get full insurance coverage; the mandatory liability insurance is often separate and can be expensive if purchased last minute.
+Always get full insurance, as local laws often require it and your US policy may not cover you.
+Be aware of 'topes' (speed bumps) – they are everywhere and can be unmarked and severe.
 Download offline maps (Google Maps or Maps.me) as cell service can be spotty.
-Avoid driving at night due to potential wildlife on roads and limited visibility.
-Be aware that many rental agencies have strict policies about driving on unpaved roads.
+Avoid driving at night due to potential wildlife on the roads and reduced visibility.

 Intercity Buses (ABC, Aguila)

-Tip:Book tickets online through the company websites (e.g., abc.com.mx) or at the bus terminals.
-Arrive at least 30 minutes before departure.
-Keep your luggage secure and be mindful of your belongings, especially in crowded terminals.
-Buses are generally punctual, but factor in potential delays during holidays.
+Tip:Book tickets online via the company websites (e.g., abc.com.mx) or at the terminal.
+Arrive at the station at least 30 minutes before departure.
+Buses are generally punctual, but allow buffer time for connections.
+Keep your luggage secure and be mindful of your belongings at stations.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.